stuartp44/pyduco/README.md

 # Compatibility

-This plibrary will work with anything that uses the Duco communication and print as its way of communicating with standard TCP/IP networks.
+This library will work with anything that uses the Duco communication and print as its way of communicating with standard TCP/IP networks.
 Example is DucoBox Silent connect or DucoBox Focus

 # Please NOTE!